$10000 Life Insurance: Top 3 Companies & Rates (2024)

 Guaranteed Issue Whole Life Insurance

 Your second option is guaranteed issue whole life insurance.
-These policies do not require a medical exam AND they do not ask health questions.
+These policies do not require a medical exam, AND they do not ask health questions.

 However, these policies typically come with higher premiums and lower coverage amounts and have a graded death benefit, meaning the full death benefit is not paid out if the policyholder dies of natural causes within the first two years of the policy.